 Meanwhile Marci and Keith Bade were fast at work setting up tables and chairs for our meeting/picnic.
 Once the horses and carriages were put up we gathered for the MAIN EVENT....
 A very special birthday party for a very special fellow.....our Keith turned 70 years young this very day!
 Of course there was a lovely cake, plenty of flowers and several very funny cards.
 Marci spent 3 days marinating the pork tenderloin to which she added her signature sesame noodles.
 Accompanying dished included a luscious green salad, a ranch potato salad, chips/dips and the biggest, sweetest strawberries we’ve seen this season!
 Pat McCann managed to arrive just in time for the luncheon with a bowl of cherries and a plate of Pimm’s cookies.
 We toasted Keith (quite a few times!) with Champagne, Pinot Grigio and Chardonnay......somebody said there was delicious homemade iced tea as well (but I must have missed it with all the wine....!)

-June 15-PDC Picnic Drive, Locust Hill, The Plain, VA
+June 15-PDC Picnic Drive, Locust Hill, The Plains, VA

 The Piedmont Driving Club was pleased to find a NEW venue for picnic drives thanks to the generosity of Magalen O. Bryant, owner of the beautiful Locust Hill Farm in The Plains.
 Her grandson, Michael Webert manages the farm and is assisted by horse-manager Karen Russell.
 Together they developed a plan for the Club’s drive that included mowing the parking area as well as many pathways along the fields.
 The route that they chose allowed for our rest stop on the grassland where the Orange County